Razor Burn: Causes, Symptoms, and Prevention

 After shaving, apply a moisturizer to hydrate the skin and reduce the risk of irritation.
 Look for products that are free from alcohol and fragrances, as these can further irritate the skin.

 While most cases of razor burn can be treated at home, there are instances when you should seek medical advice.
-If you experience severe pain, swelling, or signs of infection, such as pus-filled bumps, consult a healthcare professional for proper diagnosis and treatment.
+If you experience severe pain, swelling, or signs of infection, such as pus-filled bumps, consult a doctor for razor burn to ensure proper diagnosis and treatment.

 Find Our Specialists